ElianCodes/ElianCodes-frontend/src/content/blog/21-02-12-using-valet-for-local-development.md

   - PHP
 imgUrl: https://res.cloudinary.com/redfern-web/image/upload/v1598516539/redfern-dev/png/valet.png
 description: Valet is a highly configurable MacOs tool for webdevelopment running in the background
-layout: '../../layouts/BlogPost.astro'
+layout: "../../layouts/BlogPost.astro"
 ---

 # Using Laravel Valet for local PHP development

-This week I've been developing PHP and Twig at my internship at [vBridge](<https://vbridge.eu>), since we're using a big pile of sourcecode, Docker doesn't perform as well.
-To fix this [Bramus](<https://www.bram.us>) told me about a tool called Valet.
+This week I've been developing PHP and Twig at my internship at [vBridge](https://vbridge.eu), since we're using a big pile of sourcecode, Docker doesn't perform as well.
+To fix this [Bramus](https://www.bram.us) told me about a tool called Valet.
 So I went on the search to configure and install Valet.

 ## Installing Valet

 Installing Valet is actually really easy.
-They have incredible [documentation](<https://laravel.com/docs/master/valet>) (as usual with Laravel).
+They have incredible [documentation](https://laravel.com/docs/master/valet) (as usual with Laravel).

-You can simply install it by using `composer global require laravel/valet` if you've installed [Homebrew](<https://brew.sh/>), PHP and [Composer](<https://getcomposer.org/>), else you should install those first (but also that is very easy).
+You can simply install it by using `composer global require laravel/valet` if you've installed [Homebrew](https://brew.sh/), PHP and [Composer](https://getcomposer.org/), else you should install those first (but also that is very easy).
 Once that's done, simply run `valet install` and Valet will install and start.

 Now that valet is installed and started you'll be able to ping any `.test` domain and it'll answer from `localhost` or `172.0.0.1`.

 Valet also starts when you boot your computer and will run as a background process with only 7mb of RAM!

-*Also, Valet is MacOS only*
+_Also, Valet is MacOS only_

 ## Valet Link